MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailboxExportRequest.md

 ```

 ### -FilePath
-The FilePath parameter specifies the network share path of the .pst file to which data is exported, for example, \\SERVER01\PST Files\exported.pst.
+The FilePath parameter specifies the network share path of the .pst file to which data is exported, for example, `\\SERVER01\PST Files\exported.pst`.

 You need to grant the following permission to the group Exchange Trusted Subsystem to the network share where you want to export or import PST files: